These caregivers assist family members, friends and neighbors with activities of daily living and/or medical tasks.

 Family and Medical Leave Act

-When caregiving responsibilities become highly time consuming, people may consider taking unpaid leave from work.
-It’s important when contemplating such a decision that people understand their rights and both the Connecticut and federal law.
-Like employers in every state, Connecticut employers must comply with the federal Family and Medical Leave Act (FMLA), which allows eligible employees to take unpaid leave, with the right to reinstatement, for certain reasons.
-Employees who are covered by more than one of these laws are entitled to the rights set out in the most protective law.
+When caregiving starts to take up too much personal time, the caregiver may consider taking unpaid leave, or time off, from work.
+When thinking about this decision, it is important that people understand their rights under both Connecticut and federal law.
+Like employers in every state, Connecticut employers must follow the federal Family and Medical Leave Act (FMLA), which allows eligible employees to take unpaid leave, with the right to return to work, for certain reasons.

-Under both state and federal FMLA, employees can take leave to care for a family member who is diagnosed with a serious illness.
+Under both state and federal FMLA, employees can take leave to care for a family member who has a serious illness.
 Employees can take leave to care for a parent or parent-in-law, child or spouse.
 Visit the CT Department of Labor website to learn more about FMLA.

 See the Your Legal Rights section on My Place CT for other Legal Resources.